octree-nn/ocnn-pytorch/README.md

 - **Simplicity**.
 The ocnn-pytorch is based on pure PyTorch, it is portable and can be intalled with a simple command:`pip install ocnn`.
-Other sparse convolution frameworks heavily rely on C++ and CUDA, and it complicated to configure the compiling environment.
+Other sparse convolution frameworks heavily rely on C++ and CUDA, and it is complicated to configure the compiling environment.

 - **Efficiency**.
 The ocnn-pytorch is very efficient compared with other sparse